Khaudum the wildest national park in Namibia

 Here are some questions that often arise when planning a trip to Khaudum:

-A: Yes, absolutely essential.
-The roads are mostly sandy, and without a 4x4, you risk getting stuck.
+A: Yes, it's absolutely essential.
+The roads are mostly sandy and without a 4x4 you risk getting stuck.

 Q: Can I visit Khaudum alone?

-A: It's not recommended unless you're very experienced.
+A: It's not advisable unless you're very experienced.
 It's safer to travel in a convoy or with a local guide.

 Q: Are there petrol stations in the park?